 While automating prior authorizations is an attractive application of new technology, payers and providers have been relatively slow to embrace automated methods — perhaps in part because of adoption fatigue given that electronic medical records and billing systems came with a hefty price tag.

 “Healthcare providers don't have the time and resources to do all of these prior authorizations themselves," says Iliana Peters, shareholder at Polsinelli PC in Washington, D.C.
 Perhaps this is why more healthcare providers are working directly with vendors who specialize in prior authorization services.

 “Many preauthorization processes, whether they're the provider interacting directly with the health plan, or whether the provider is using a vendor, certainly require the electronic exchange of patient data," says Peters.
 “And so, to the extent that it can be streamlined in the most efficient way, obviously it benefits everyone."

 Gilfillan said she suspects some practices who are “doing prior authorizations well" have been able to work with health plans to eliminate the prior authorization process altogether for certain procedures.“I know of an orthopedic group, for example, who was able to eliminate the prior authorization process for arthroscopic knee surgery because they had a high approval rating," Gilfillan says.

-Smaller practices though, such as Wilson Stream Family Practice in rural Maine with three providers, have found the administrative burden of obtaining prior authorizations increasingly frustrating.
-Brenda Belanger, a front office worker, says the primary challenge is having adequate chunks of time to devote to prior authorizations given how unpredictable the time commitment will ultimately be.
+Smaller practices though — such as Wilson Stream Family Practice in rural Maine, which has just two providers — have found the administrative burden of obtaining prior authorizations increasingly frustrating.
+Brenda Belanger, a front-office worker, says the primary challenge is having adequate chunks of time to devote to prior authorizations given how unpredictable the time commitment will ultimately be.

 “You just don't know how long it's going to take you and once you start, you can't stop or you have to start all over," Belanger says.